Dragonmystic707/exalted-reincarnated/docs/Charms/Martial Ability Charms.md

 **Cost:** 1m

 The Exalt spreads out a hundred blades, ensuring that at least one will hit.
-They may target Soak instead of DV on their Thrown attack.
+They may target Soak on their Thrown attack.

-### Joint-Wounding Attack
+### Flashing Draw Mastery

 **Type:** Supplemental
+**Cost:** 1m

+Pull all weapons thrown by the Exalt back to themselves, so long as a possible path still exists.
+This charm may be used to attack an enemy from the position of the thrown weapon, rather the position of the Exalt.

+### Shrapnel Casting Attitude

+**Type:** Supplemental
-**Cost:** 1a
+**Cost:** 1m

-On a successful Strike disable the use of a limb of the target for a day.
-In combat this lasts at least 3 rounds, or until the character takes a considered action above difficulty (3) to restore functionality.
+Any and all objects can be a weapon in the hands of the Exalted.

+You may hurl any physical object that is smaller than your torso without any penalties, treating it as a mundane Medium Ranged weapon (+1/0 damage.)